hindu-comm/weblogs/manasataramgini/2014/02/2014-02-04_some-notes-on-the-extra-military-aspects-of-the-islamo-hindu-confrontation.md

 detailed among this group.
-The wise of both factions \[Hindus and Mohammedans\] and the linguists of both groups, by way of friendship and agreement, should sit down in one place, and should translate it into a popular expression, with the knowledge of judicious experts and just officials.”*
+The wise of both factions \[Hindus and Mohammedans\] and the linguists of both groups, by way of friendship and agreement, should sit down in one place, and should translate it into a popularexpression, with the knowledge of judicious experts and just officials.”*

 In the same context we might also look at a grandiose, panegyric